DanieleSassoli/ftpm-module/README.md

 ftpm-node
 ===========

-Rewriteing of [ftpm-module]:https://github.com/alanmastro/ftpm-module library wich is a porting of [ftpm]:https://github.com/heldr/ftpm that enables you to use it as a nodejs module.
+Rewriteing of [ftpm-module] library wich is a porting of [ftpm] that enables you to use it as a nodejs module.
 I'm rewriting it because I don't like the eventfull style of coding, I reported some problems using the library ( such as callbacks emitted multiple times and with non standard messages ).

 ### Example: